-- To qualify for the Graduate Diploma in Career Development, a student must achieve 120 points at level 7 by successfully completing 297300-297303 and 297306-297309. - 4 A part-time student must complete the requirements of the qualification within ten semesters.
+- 3 To qualify for the Graduate Diploma in Career Development, a student must achieve 120 points at level 7 by successfully completing 297300-297303 and 297306-297309. - 4 A student may substitute up to 30 points with other relevant papers with the approval of the programme leader. - 5 A part-time student must complete the requirements of the qualification within ten semesters.